fum-cs/a4ds/_sources/hws/Graphs-Representation-using-PCA.md

 You do **not** need to write the answers in the notebook.

 1. What does each row of the adjacency matrix represent geometrically?
-2. Why is normalization important before applying PCA in this context?
-3. Why can PCA separate communities even though it does not use graph connectivity explicitly?
+2. Why can PCA separate communities even though it does not explicitly use graph edges?
-4. What information does the explained variance ratio give about the graph structure?
+3. What information does the explained variance ratio provide about the graph structure?
-5. What are the limitations of PCA-based embeddings for community detection?

 ---